digiz3d/TOO-MUCH-CAPS/README.md

 I realized this before sleeping, because I was pissed about all the caps-hungry youtubers.

 # Download
-You can see the latest updates here : https://github.com/digiz3d/TOO-MUCH-CAPS/releases
+You can get the latest updates here : https://github.com/digiz3d/TOO-MUCH-CAPS/releases